 At the conclusion of the jury-waived trial, the court issued a 13-page order with an extensive set of findings in favor of NDC.
 The trial court concluded, however, that without argument from the parties, the court could not determine how much Carl owed to NDC, and the trial testimony was conflicting and without clarity about what amount was owed.
 The court asked NDC to submit an affidavit setting forth its calculation of damages based only upon information that had already been admitted at trial.
 The court then allowed Carl’s counsel to submit an opposing argument based upon the trial evidence.
 After those briefs were submitted, the court entered judgment in favor of NDC enforcing its mechanics lien in the amount of $336,681.24.

 Carl argued on appeal that his due process rights were violated by the post-trial procedures that the court used to determine the amount of damages.
 The Supreme Judicial Court rejected the argument, principally because the trial court had ordered that the affidavits could only include evidence that had already been admitted at the trial.
 Thus, the affidavit was merely a summary of damages evidence that had already been presented, albeit in a chaotic manner.

-This is an unusual Supreme Court case in Maine but it demonstrates the latitude that a trial judge has, particularly in a jury waived case, to determine the amount of damages in a construction dispute.
+This is an unusual Supreme Court case in ME but it demonstrates the latitude that a trial judge has, particularly in a jury waived case, to determine the amount of damages in a construction dispute.
 Faced with a confusing underlying record, the court ordered both sides to present summaries of their best evidence in dueling affidavits.
-The Maine Supreme Judicial Court found no due process concerns with doing so and concluded that the trial court had appropriately used this technique of post-trial arguments in order for the court to determine the damages owed.
+The ME Supreme Judicial Court found no due process concerns with doing so and concluded that the trial court had appropriately used this technique of post-trial arguments in order for the court to determine the damages owed.